Vinni-Cedraz/Theodore/README.md

-# Theodore 🎋
+# Theodore 👨🏻

-A thoughtful AI companion that helps craft meaningful birthday messages and cards.
+A thoughtful AI service that helps craft meaningful birthday messages and cards.
 Transform cherished memories into beautifully written birthday greetings.

 ## About